28raining/vw_games/worms/planning/status/README.md

 # Updates Page

+## May 24th
+- Seperate out animations in their own object *wk done*
+- Give basball bat a wood texture *wk done*
+- Why is baseball bat swinging the wrong way? fix. *wk fixed.
+Could add shadows, and also fix the zoom on wood texture in the future.
+Original issue was with bat leaving the fulstrum. x25 scaling means +- 100 z range needed*
+- Add button on right of screen to select bat or nothing *rotate through weapons using 'f'.
+No button*
+- swing bat using enter *done*
+- Started the health bar, not finished yet.

 ## May 17th
 - Fix the worms eyes.
 Maybe because they are a plane they are dissapearing?
 - Improve animation
 - Add baseball bat animation (press g!)
--everything looks very bad, doing a proof of concept first
+- everything looks very bad, doing a proof of concept first

 ## May 3rd